Remember... Dreams Come True: New Orleans Square

 Music from The Haunted Mansion and Pirates of the Caribbean are played.
 The exterior of the Haunted Mansion is projected onto the castle followed by the attraction's stretching room portraits.
-During the "Wicked Waltz," Madame Leota is projected floating around the castle as instruments are projected above her.
+During the "Wicked Waltz", Madame Leota is projected floating around the castle as instruments are projected above her.
 At the end of the segment, Little Leota is projected as she says her trademark "Hurry back" spiel.

-During the Pirates of the Caribbean segment, a skull is projected onto the castle and Matterhorn as flare fireworks are launched from the mountain's peak (after summer 2017, this effect was removed from the Matterhorn and flares were subsequently launched from atop the "Alice in Wonderland" show building).
-There is a "cannon fight" of diagonal fireworks between Fantasyland and Frontierland.
+In the Pirates of the Caribbean segment of Disneyland's fireworks show, a skull image is projected onto both the castle and Matterhorn mountain.
+From the peak of the Matterhorn, flare fireworks were previously launched until summer 2017 when this effect was removed.
+Flares are now launched from the top of the "Alice in Wonderland" show building.
+During this segment, diagonal fireworks are set off between Fantasyland and Frontierland, creating a "cannon fight" spectacle.